lsst/LDM-230/index.rst

 the deadline may be killed and scheduled for later reprocessing.
-If even that is not enough and unexecuted jobs pile up because processing is too slow, as determined by monitoring the Orchestration Manager's queue length, the Base DMCS will kill the oldest unexecuted jobs to get below threshold.
-In addition, the Base DMCS configuration will allow sampling of visits for worst-case scenarios, in which only a fraction of visits actually spawn worker jobs.
+If even that is not enough and unexecuted jobs pile up because processing is too slow, as determined by monitoring the Orchestration Manager's queue length, the Base :term:`DMCS` will kill the oldest unexecuted jobs to get below threshold.
+In addition, the Base :term:`DMCS` configuration will allow sampling of visits for worst-case scenarios, in which only a fraction of visits actually spawn worker jobs.

+.. _maintenance-upgrades:

 Maintenance and Upgrades
 ------------------------